ikt32/GTAVMenuBase/README.md

 forced by adding more string items to the vector.
 For normal use a vector with a simple string should be enough.

+## Positioning
+Since [#PR 3](https://github.com/E66666666/GTAVMenuBase/commit/1e67e104453e5d401e6c171aadf8b6b86ae99efd), the Y-positioning of the menu changed.
+Previously Y = 0.0 used to put the title rectangle half off-screen.
+Now Y = 0.0 puts the title rectangle flush with the screen.

+To match the interaction menu, previously a Y of 0.1 was used.
+This should now be 0.05.

+The X-position stays the same.
+This means X = 0.0 puts half the menu off-screen, since the center is taken as menu X-position.

 ## Remarks
 If you're also not using [ScriptHookVDotNet](https://github.com/crosire/scripthookvdotnet) with [NativeUI](https://github.com/Guad/NativeUI) and just want something less painful than the mess that happens in the ScriptHookV Simple Trainer example, I hope this is of some use for you.